 We now outline examples of potential digital innovation north stars across functional areas tied to an overarching value stream, enabled by leapfrog digital innovation (see figure 4).

 North star aspiration: Lab of the future

-Realizing this potential north star ambition will likely require companies to build a purposeful portfolio of digital innovation (see figure 6) while bringing about a series of key transformational shifts within the discovery organization, including:
+Realising this potential north star ambition will likely require companies to build a purposeful portfolio of digital innovation (see figure 6) while bringing about a series of key transformational shifts within the discovery organisation, including:

-The research leaders we surveyed said their organizations are currently prioritizing investments in AI (81%) and cloud (71%).
-A much smaller percentage believes that over the next five years their organizations are likely to invest in AR/VR (19%) and IoT (24%), both of which are essential for the lab of the future.
-Additionally, research leaders see improving research productivity (95%), reducing drug discovery costs (76%), and improving pipeline diversity (67%) as the top value levers realizable through digital innovation.
+The research leaders we surveyed said their organisations are currently prioritising investments in AI (81%) and cloud (71%).
+A much smaller percentage believes that over the next five years their organisations are likely to invest in AR/VR (19%) and IoT (24%), both of which are essential for the lab of the future.
+Additionally, research leaders see improving research productivity (95%), reducing drug discovery costs (76%), and improving pipeline diversity (67%) as the top value levers realisable through digital innovation.